i-like-chip/i-like-chip.github.io/posts/Day-5-Spaceship-Assets.md

-Watched some of Joey Carlino’s video [‘Modelling in Blender for complete beginners,’](https://www.youtube.com/embed/8VmXzjgWQEg) to learn how to make more complex shapes.
+To learn how to make some more complex shapes, so I can start making assets for the scene, I decided to watch another of Joey Carlino's videos.
+His video [‘Modelling in Blender for complete beginners,’](https://www.youtube.com/embed/8VmXzjgWQEg) had some techniques which me helped get started.

 <div style="height: 1em"> </div>
-Here's what I made:
+Here's what I did:

-Used a torus to make a window frame, then sculpted a window seat from a cube.
+* Used a torus to make a window frame, then sculpted a window seat from a cube by moving vertices and edges in edit mode, and using the extrude function.

+* Made a vent with realistic slots by using the difference Boolean modifier.

 ![window seat](/images/day-5.2.png)

-Created a planter for the Monstera using a cube.
-Added a plane for the soil, and a plain for the lights.
+* Made a planter for the Monstera using a cube, and sculpted it in the same fashion as before.

+* Added a plane for the soil, a plain for the lights, and a couple of vents.

-Created a vent with realistic slots by using the difference Boolean modifier.
-Added vents to both the planter and seat.
-Played around with panel lighting, and made the planter light plane glow by changing the Surface to ‘Emission’ and turning up the strength.
+* Played around with panel lighting, and made the planter light plane glow by changing the surface to ‘Emission’ and turning up the strength.

 ![monstera planter](/images/day-5.1.png)

-Starting to look more realistic with detailed textures on the walls, floor, and ceiling
+It's starting to look a bit more realistic with detailed textures on the walls, floor, and ceiling.

 ![scene](/images/day-5.0.png)